James Charlemagne Dormer

 Lieutenant General The Honourable Sir James Charlemagne Dormer KCB (26 January 1834 – 3 May 1893) was a British Army officer.

 Military career

 Dormer was the younger son of Joseph Thaddeus Dormer, 11th Baron Dormer.
-He became Chief of Staff of army of occupation in Egypt in 1882, Deputy Adjutant-General for auxiliary forces in 1885 and General Officer Commanding commanding Dublin District in 1886.
-He went to command the British Troops in Egypt in 1888 and become Commander-in-Chief of the Madras Army and a Member of the Council of the Governor of Fort St George in 1891.
+He became Chief of Staff of the army of occupation in Egypt in 1882, Deputy Adjutant-General for auxiliary forces in 1885 and General Officer Commander commanding Dublin District in 1886.
+He went to command the British Troops in Egypt in 1888 and became Commander-in-Chief of the Madras Army and a Member of the Council of the Governor of Fort St George in 1891.
 He died from injuries on 3rd May after being mauled by a tiger while on a hunt on 25 April 1893 in the Nilgiris.
-He was succeeded by General Mansfield Clarke as commander-in-chief of the Madras Army.
-His eldest son Roland succeeded his uncle as Baron Dormer.
+General Mansfield Clarke succeeded him as commander-in-chief of the Madras Army.
+His eldest son, Roland, succeeded his uncle as Baron Dormer.